digitalstuart/kenmare-car-share/README.md

 1. Navbar
     * Clicking on the site logo redirects to the main page.
-    * Clicking on 'Offer/request a lift' redirects correctly to /add-lift.
+    * Clicking on **Offer/request a lift** redirects correctly to /add-lift.
-    * Clicking on 'Contact' opens the user's default messaging client, with the 'send to' field pre-populated with the correct email address.
+    * Clicking on **Contact** opens the user's default messaging client, with the 'send to' field pre-populated with the correct email address.
     * In mobile view, the burger icon correctly displays the dropdown menu.
 The menu links behave in the expected way, as above.

-2. 'Latest lifts' page
+2. **Latest lifts** page
     * The listings appear and update in 'most recently posted' order, with a limit on the number shown as set in line 19 of the app.py file.
-    * Different icons are displayed for 'Request a lift' and 'Offer a lift'.
+    * Different icons are displayed for **Request a lift** and **Offer a lift**.
-    * The 'when', 'from' and 'to' fields are correctly populated as per the entered database information.
+    * The **when**, **from** and **to** fields are correctly populated as per the entered database information.
-    * 'Show journey details' is expandable/collapsible, with a down or up arrow displayed as appropriate.
+    * **Show journey details** is expandable/collapsible, with a down or up arrow displayed as appropriate.
 The correct user-inputted text is shown when the section is opened.
-    * 'Reply' button redirects to a 'reply_to' URL with the relevant document ID.
+    * 'Reply' button redirects to a *reply_to* URL with the relevant document ID.
-    * 'Edit' button redirects to an 'edit_lift' URL with the relevant document ID.
+    * 'Edit' button redirects to an *edit_lift* URL with the relevant document ID.
     * 'Delete' button removes the listing entirely from the site and database.
-    * 'Show/hide replies' is expandable/collapsible, with a down or up arrow displayed as appropriate.
+    * **Show/hide replies** is expandable/collapsible, with a down or up arrow displayed as appropriate.
 The correct user-inputted comments are shown when the section is opened.
     * The comments are displayed chronologically from first to most recent, with the correct time and date shown.
-    * On mobile view (and other devices when the main page content extends beyond the viewport) a 'back to top' button appears at a defined scroll point.
+    * On mobile view (and other devices when the main page content extends beyond the viewport) a **Back to top** button appears at a defined scroll point.
 When clicked it returns the user to the top of the page.

-3. 'Add a lift' page
+3. **Add a lift** page
     * Trying to submit the form without completing any of the fields brings up the 'Please select an item in the list' error message.
 This message is replicated for each incomplete field, until all form requirements have been met and the user can then submit.
-    * The first dropdown has options to 'Offer a lift' or 'Request a lift'.
+    * The first dropdown has options to **Offer a lift** or **Request a lift**.
-    * The 'Where from?' dropdown has a number of locations to choose from.
+    * The **Where from?** dropdown has a number of locations to choose from.
-    * The 'Where to?' dropdown has the same list of locations to choose from.
+    * The **Where to?** dropdown has the same list of locations to choose from.
     * The text area contains some placeholder text which is removed when the user starts typing.
 There is a 150-character limit and the text area cannot be resized by the user.
 NB: the limit on number of characters can of course be revisited if user feedback suggest a need to do so.
-    * Clicking in the 'Select date of journey' field brings up a datepicker.
+    * Clicking in the **Select date of journey** field, or on the calendar icon, brings up a datepicker.
 The relevant date can be correctly selected and inputted into the field.
-    * Clicking 'Submit' takes the user back to the 'Latest lifts' page, where their post has been added to the top of the listings.
+    * Clicking 'Submit' takes the user back to the **Latest lifts** page, where their post has been added to the top of the listings.

-4. 'Reply to a lift' page
+4. **Reply to a lift** page
     * The three dropdown menus, text area and datepicker field are all pre-populated with the relevant lift details.
 These all have editing disabled on them.
     * The text area contains some placeholder text which is removed when the user starts typing.
 There is a 150-character limit and the text area cannot be resized by the user.
-    * Clicking 'Submit' takes the user back to the 'Latest lifts' page.
-If they click the 'Show/hide replies' option, their comment will be displayed with a date and timestamp.
+    * Clicking 'Submit' takes the user back to the **Latest lifts** page.
+If they click the **Show/hide replies** option, their comment will be displayed with a date and timestamp.

-5. 'Edit your lift' page
+5. **Edit your lift** page
     * The three dropdown menus, text area and datepicker field are all pre-populated with the relevant lift details.
-    * The 'Where from?', 'Where to?', text area and datepicker fields can be amended.
+    * The **Where from?**, **Where to?**, text area and datepicker fields can be amended.
-    * Clicking 'Submit' takes the user back to the 'Latest lifts' page, where the details of the lift have been updated as per the edits made.
+    * Clicking 'Submit' takes the user back to the **Latest lifts** page, where the details of the lift have been updated as per the edits made.

 6. 'Delete' button
     * Clicking the 'Delete' button on any listing immediately removes it from the website and MongoDB database.
-The user remains on the 'Latest lifts' page, with another older listing coming 'back up' into the view (unless there are no further lifts to display).
+The user remains on the **Latest lifts** page, with another older listing coming 'back up' into the view (unless there are no further lifts to display).

 I WILL ADD SOME INFORMATION HERE ABOUT DIFFERENT DEVICE/BROWSER TESTING, ANY BUGS FOUND, ANY SUBSEQUENT ACTION TAKEN.
 PLUS DETAILS ABOUT RUNNING THE CODE THROUGH VALIDATOR TOOLS